 When you find yourself touring around New Zealand’s North Island there is one place you absolutely can’t miss and that’s The Tongariro Crossing.

 The Tongariro crossing can also be done as a whole circuit, called Tongariro Northern Circuit.
 It takes 3-4 days to complete and will require staying in alpine huts or camping.
-Most of the people settle for 19.4 km long, day journey.
+Most people settle for a 19.4 km long, day journey.

-You should also bear in mind that between October and April there is a 4-hour time restriction for private vehicles at the Mangatepopo Road-end - starting point for the crossing.
+You should also bear in mind that between October and April there is a 4-hour time restriction for private vehicles at the Mangatepopo Road end – the starting point for the crossing.
 People wanting to do the entire hike, which takes an average of 7-8 hours, will need to use shuttle transport.

 After you complete the hike go back to Taupo to rest and stay another night.

 Distance from Auckland to Taupo: 270 km / 168 miles

 Best Places To Stay In Taupo

 Day 4-5 Rotorua

 Renowned for its geothermal activity and intense egg-like sulfur smell Rotorua is a must-see for any visitor to the North Island.
 This place is also known to be the best spot for experiencing the native Maori culture.

 Distance from Taupo to Rotorua: 82 km / 50 miles